joshkent94/shutUpAndDance-App/README.md

-# Shut Up And Dance
+# Shut Up And Dance App

 > Search and discuss music by genre